-Beyond the nine degree programs and other curricular contributions, the MacMillan Center has numerous interdisciplinary faculty councils, centers, committees, initiatives, and programs.
+Beyond the eight degree programs and other curricular contributions, the MacMillan Center has numerous interdisciplinary faculty councils, centers, committees, initiatives, and programs.
 These provide opportunities for scholarly research and intellectual innovation and encourage faculty and student interchange for undergraduates as well as graduate and professional students.

 The MacMillan Center extracurricular programs deepen and extend this research-teaching nexus of faculty and students at Yale, with more than 700 lectures, conferences, workshops, roundtables, symposia, film, and art events each year.
 Virtually all of these are open to the community at large.
 Its annual flagship lectures, the Coca-Cola World Fund Lecture and the George Herbert Walker, Jr. Lecture in International Studies, bring a number of prominent scholars and political figures to the Yale campus.
 The MacMillan Center reaches a large academic and public audience with a variety of publications including journals, monographs, working papers, and books.

 The number of international visiting faculty with the MacMillan Center has also increased dramatically over the past years.
 In cooperation with several special externally funded programs facilitating exchanges, the MacMillan Center has brought more than 75 scholars each year from a range of disciplines and numerous countries to join the Yale community for periods ranging from six weeks to a full academic year.
 In addition to research, they collectively teach more than 40 courses annually.